rriya1/Recipes/README.md

 Will revisit the project after advancing my skills more to format the page into a more user friendly environament which is pleasing to the eyes too.

+edit [4/8/2022] : added basic css to it

+Click to visit page: https://rriya1.github.io/Recipes/